percona/percona-everest-backend/README.md

 ## Known limitations

-1. It supports only the basic creation of database clusters without monitoring integration and backup/restore support.
-We will add this support soon
+- Currently, Everest only allows for the basic creation of database clusters without monitoring integration or backup/restore support.
+However, we will be adding this functionality in the near future.```
 2. It supports only one Kubernetes cluster on the user interface, however registering multiple Kubernetes clusters is possible.
 3. No authentication/Access control features.
 You can configure it with the existing authentication solution you're using
     * [Ambassador](https://github.com/datawire/ambassador) via